marcusoftnet/marcusoftnet.github.io/_posts/2019-02-12-tags-and-behaviour.md

 > Hey, you that work with this thingy.
 Remember that this is a "Need investigation" item.
 I thought it would be great to know that, before you started.

 Putting a tag on the item, means that it is different from the other, untagged items.
 If we don't want people to behave differently then we should not tag it as something different either.
-Or inversly; putting the tag on all or many items means that everything is special which, as you know from Lego The Movie - means that no-one is special.
+Or inversely; putting the tag on all or many items means that everything is special which, as you know from Lego The Movie - means that no-one is special.

 ## Obvious objection from the readers